RENCI/ctmd-dashboard/README.md

 docker exec -it postgres bash
 ```

 Then proceed normally, executing something like `psql duketic` to select the desired database---`duketic` in this case.
-Then execute queries to your heart's content, `select * from proposal where false` is a fun one.
+Then execute queries to your heart's content, `select * from proposal where false;` is a fun one.

 ## Tear it Down

+If you started without the detach flag, `-d`, you can stop the containers running with `CTRL+C`, and Docker will clean up after itself.
+If you ran things in detched mode (_with_ the `-d` flag), then bring everything down with the following command.

 ```bash
 $ docker-compose down